-- pixel classification, a problem whose feasible solutions define decisions at the pixels of an image - image decomposition, a problem whose feasible solutions decide whether pairs of pixels are assigned to the same or distinct components of the image. - Applications exists (as we will see) for which both problems are too restrictive: - In pixel classification, there is no way of assigning neighboring pixels of the same class to distinct components of the image. - In image decomposition, there is no way of expressing that a unique decision shall be made for pixels that belong to the same component of the image.
+- pixel classification, a problem whose feasible solutions define decisions at the pixels of an image - image decomposition, a problem whose feasible solutions decide whether pairs of pixels are assigned to the same or distinct components of the image. - ► Applications exists for which both problems are too restrictive: - In pixel classification, there is no way of assigning neighboring pixels of the same class to distinct components of the image. - In image decomposition, there is no way of expressing that a unique decision shall be made for pixels that belong to the same component of the image.